EasyMQ/EasyMQ/README.md

   ]
 }
 ```
-With the configuration above, an event consumer of type `EventConsumer<EasyMqEvent>` with message type of `EasyMqEvent` will be spawned with the given queue and exchange configuration.
+With the configuration above, an event consumer of type `AsyncEventConsumer<EasyMqEvent>` with message type of `EasyMqEvent` will be spawned with the given queue and exchange configuration.
 The corresponding code for the event handler is as follows: -

 ```csharp